freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 We regularly develop on popular and latest operating systems like macOS 10.12 or later, Ubuntu 16.04 or later and Windows 10.
 Its recommended to lookup your specific issue on resources like: Google, Stack Overflow or Stack Exchange.
 Chances are that someone has faced the same issue and there is already an answer to your specific query.

-If you are on a different OS, and/or are still running into issues, reach out to [contributors community on our public forum](https://www.freecodecamp.org/forum/c/contributors) or the [Contributor's Chat room](https://gitter.im/freeCodeCamp/Contributors).
+If you are on a different OS, and/or are still running into issues, reach out to the [contributors community on our public forum](https://www.freecodecamp.org/forum/c/contributors) or the [Contributor's Chat room](https://gitter.im/freeCodeCamp/Contributors).
 We may be able to troubleshoot some common issues.

 We can't support you on GitHub, because software installation issues are beyond the scope of this project.